-The below are generally-accepted commissions on leasing deals.
+The below are generally-accepted broker commissions on lease deals.

-Commission terms for leases longer than 12 months
+Terms: commission for lease deals longer than 12 months

 - 5% on the first two years’ gross rental